intuition-dev/mbMobile/README.md

 # PWA-router

-SPA/PWA is good for native/hybrida/cross platform app store, Apple and Android.
+SPA/PWA is good for native/hybrid/cross platform app store, Apple and Android.
 Games are done like this 'hybrid cross platform', so I doubt it is slow.
 Much cheaper.
 You can't have one IOS developer, you need 2 for back up, and same for Android.
 With cross platform development, you just removed 4 FTE.

 In our case, we have a good router, similar to crossroads.js, pwa-router.

-For cool transition effects, uncomment line 87 in setup.js ( in public )

 You can see that in PWA there is more complexity because more things are in scope.